 Ivosidenib induces CYP3A4, CYP2B6, CYP2C8, CYP2C9 and may induce CYP2C19.
 Therefore, it may decrease systemic exposure to substrates of these enzymes.
 Suitable alternatives that are not CYP3A4, CYP2B6, CYP2C8 or CYP2C9 substrates with a narrow therapeutic index, or CYP2C19 substrates should be considered during treatment with Tibsovo.
 Patients should be monitored for loss of substrate efficacy if use of such medicinal products cannot be avoided (see section 5.2).

-CYP3A4 substrates with a narrow therapeutic index include: alfentanil, ciclosporin, everolimus, fentanyl, pimozide, quinidine, sirolimus, tacrolimus.
+CYP3A4 substrates with a narrow therapeutic index include: alfentanil, ciclosporin, everolimus, fentanyl, pimozide, quinidine, sirolimus, tacrolimus, atazanavir.

 CYP2B6 substrates with a narrow therapeutic index include: cyclophosphamide, ifosfamide, methadone.